Rescaled-Expansive Flows: Unstable Sets and Topological Entropy: Rescaled expansiveness

-defined by $P_{x,t}(y)=\phi_t(y)$, where $t$ is the only $-\eps_x< t <\eps_x $ such that One of the main difficulties in the use of cross-sections for singular flows is the fact that the radius $r_x$ can goes to zero when $x$ approaches some singularity.
-We will fix the following notation that will be used through this entire text
+One of the main difficulties in the use of cross-sections and holonomy maps for singular flows is that the radius $r_x$ may go to zero when $x$ approaches some singularity.
+The next result allows us to have a better control on these cross-sections.
+Indeed, it gives us an explicit relation between the constants $\eps$ and $r_x$ used above.
+Before stating the result, let us fix the following notation that will be used throughout this paper